cybergu0ck/notes/02-software-engineering/001-data-structures-and-algorithms/binary-trees.md

 ### In-Order Traversal

-- This is Depth First Search approach and Traversal occurs left -> root -> right
+- This is Depth First Search (DFS) approach and Traversal occurs left -> root -> right

     ```python
     #This is a method of class BinarySearchTree

     def in_order(self, root = None, must_return = "values"):
         "in order is DFS hence use a stack, left -> root -> right"
         #----------------------------------------------------------------------------------